MicrosoftDocs/well-architected/well-architected/service-guides/azure-firewall.md

 > The availability of network services differs between the traditional hub-and-spoke model and the Virtual WAN-managed secured hubs model.
 For example, in a Virtual WAN hub, the Azure Firewall public IP can't come from a public IP prefix and can't have Azure DDoS Protection enabled.
 When you choose your model, consider your requirements across all five pillars of the Well-Architected Framework.

 #### Recommendations

-Explore the following table of recommendations to optimize your Azure Firewall configuration for reliability.

 | Recommendation | Benefit |
 |--------|----|